thomasbtf/OSD/README.md

 ## Usage

-If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository and, if available, its DOI (see above).
+If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository.

 ### Step 1: Obtain a copy of this workflow

 1. Create a new github repository using this workflow [as a template](https://help.github.com/en/articles/creating-a-repository-from-a-template).
 2. [Clone](https://help.github.com/en/articles/cloning-a-repository) the newly created repository to your local system, into the place where you want to perform the data analysis.

-### Step 2: Configure workflow

-Configure the workflow according to your needs via editing the files in the `config/` folder.
-Adjust `config.yaml` to configure the workflow execution, and `samples.tsv` to specify your sample setup.

-### Step 3: Install Snakemake
+### Step 2: Install Snakemake

 Install Snakemake using [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html):